Room Selection for Current Students

 Group Application Process

 Only groups may apply to live in the new residence hall assignment process; only one member per group submits an application on behalf of the group.
 Listed below are the deadlines to submit the applications for the various housing options.
-The staggered dates allow groups to adjust plans if they are not assigned in the earlier process; all applicants will be notified prior to the next process whether they were assigned.
+The April 15th date allow groups to adjust plans if they are not assigned in the specialized process; all applicants will be notified prior to the next process whether they were assigned.

 3-person (three singles) semi-suites